luismiguelcasadodiaz/splunk/02_working_with_time.md

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/e7ba3b44-aaf9-407d-8d27-963606bc6165)

 Calculates an expression and puts the resulting value into a new o existing field that can be reused in the search pipeline.
-Supports a vast assortment of functions can exist as an expression
+Supports a vast assortment of functions.
+Can exist as an expression.

-`now()` function returns the time that a search was started.
+- `now()` function returns the time that a search was started.

-`time()` function returns the time an event was processed by eval command.
+- `time()` function returns the time an event was processed by eval command.

-`relative_time(X, Y)` function returns an **epoch timestamp** relative (Y) to a supplied time(X)
+- `relative_time(X, Y)` function returns an **epoch timestamp** relative (Y) to a supplied time(X)

-`strftime(X, Y)` function converts a epoch timestamp (X) into a string representing a time accordingly to the format (Y)  expressed by a string.
+- `strftime(X, Y)` function converts a epoch timestamp (X) into a string representing a time accordingly to the format (Y)  expressed by a string.
 From Epoch to formatted.

-`strptime(X, Y)` function converts a  string (X) representing a time, into a Unix Timestaps based on a format (Y)  expresseed by a string.
+- `strptime(X, Y)` function converts a  string (X) representing a time, into a Unix Timestaps based on a format (Y)  expresseed by a string.
 From Formatted to Epoch.